Anuj21bmw/Upscaling-AI/README.md

 TASK ::
-The primary goal of this assignment is to showcase your proficiency in developing an advanced AI model capable of enhancing the quality of a video by upscaling its resolution and reducing noise.
+The primary goal of this project is to showcase your proficiency in developing an advanced AI model capable of enhancing the quality of a video by upscaling its resolution and reducing noise.
 Your task entails harnessing the capabilities of any suitable and available model to achieve significant improvements in video quality,